sontungexpt/better-diagnostic-virtual-text/README.md

   - `current_line` (`integer`): Optional.
 The current line number.
 Defaults to cursor line.
   - `current_col` (`integer`): Optional.
 The current column number.
 Defaults to cursor column.
   - `recompute` (`boolean`): Optional.
 Whether to recompute diagnostics or use cached diagnostics.
 Defaults to false.
+  - `finish_soon` (`boolean|nil`): If set to true, the function will immediately return a list containing only one diagnostic with severity level 1 upon encountering such a diagnostic under the cursor.
+This only works if `recomputed` is set to false.
 - **Returns**:
   - `table`: Diagnostics at the cursor position sorted by severity.
   - `integer`: Number of diagnostics at the cursor position.